ebb-earl-co/tidal-wave/README.md

 '002 - Kissing Strangers [CD].flac'
 '003 - Sunday Service [CD].flac'
 ```
 If this is not the desired behavior, pass the `--no-flatten` flag.
-This flag instructs `tidal-wave` to leave the tracks and/or videos in the directory where they would be written if they had been passed to `tidal-wave` independently.
+This flag instructs `tidal-wave` to leave the tracks and/or videos in the directory where they would have been written if they had been passed to `tidal-wave` independently.
 E.g.
 ```bash
 (.venv) $ tidal-wave https://listen.tidal.com/playlist/1b418bb8-90a7-4f87-901d-707993838346 --no-flatten